Robert Bemborough: Death

 At the battle itself Bemborough was killed.
 After several hours of fighting there were four dead on the French side and two on the English side.
 Both sides were exhausted and agreed to a break for refreshments and bandaging of injuries.
 After the battle resumed, Bemborough was wounded and then killed.
-Leadership was taken by German warrior called Croquart, but the Anglo-Breton faction was defeated.
+Leadership was taken by a German warrior called Croquart, but the Anglo-Breton faction was defeated.

 The 19th-century Breton historian Arthur de La Borderie gives a highly dramatic account of Bemborough's death, derived from earlier narratives.
 In this version he died at the hands of a squire, Alain de Keranrais, and Beaumanoir's loyal friend Geoffroy du Bois, who are defending Beaumanoir from the arrogant "Bembro", who has just vowed to capture him:

 At the same time, indignant at Bembro's taunts, a Breton squire, Alain de Keranrais, shouted: "How vile glutton, you imagine you can capture a man like Beaumanoir!
 Well, I challenge you in his name, you'll soon feel the tip of my spear".
 He thrust at the same time a blow to the face; the spear penetrates under the skull, Bembro falls heavily.
 While his companions belabour de Keranrais, the English leader makes a desperate effort to rise and seek his opponent; he finds before him Geoffroy du Bois, who in turn launches his axe into his chest.
 Bembro falls dead.
 Du Bois triumphantly exclaims: "Beaumanoir, my dear cousin whom God preserves!
 Where are you?
 Art thou Avenged!".